relativitydev/relativity-trace-documentation/docs/administrator_guide/proactive_ingestion_api_documentation.md

 Relativity Trace validates and normalizes all values in columns that are mapped to date fields to a standard format before ingestion.
 If a date value cannot be parsed, the column will be cleared, the row will be marked Trace Has Errors = true, and the original string value will be placed in the Trace Error Details field.
 This approach prevents invalid date strings from blocking ingestion of documents into the workspace.

-> **NOTE:** due to varying minimum and maximum values for dates, Relativity Trace will consider any date with a year less than 1800 or greater than 2200 to be invalid
+Due to varying minimum and maximum values for dates, Relativity Trace will consider any date with a year less than 1800 or greater than 2200 to be invalid.
+{: .info }

 ### Data Mappings stored on Ingestion Profile